Tuesday, March 10, 2009

 A corned beef is beef that has been pickled or cured.
 The word "corn" comes from an Old English usage that refers to a process that dry-cured meat in the days before refrigeration by packing them in coarse salt pellets, or “corns” of salt.
 "Corn" describes the size and shape of the coarse rock salt that is traditionally used for brining because it resembled a kernel of grain.
 If you live in the UK, this would be a Corned Silverside or "salt beef".

-In the United States, instead of a dry salt cure, a corned beef is typically a brisket, rump or round roast that is pickled or brined in salt water, but the name "corned beef" is still used.
-Corned beef gets its distinctive flavor from picking spices, peppercorns and bay leaves, but other spices may vary regionally by the manufacturer.
 The brisket can be the Flat or Plank Cut that is leaner and has the distinctive grain we see in the slices.
 The Point Cut is a rounder, thicker cut with more fat in it and may be a little more expensive.
 Either cut will shrink by about a third during cooking.
 Be sure to add additional quantities if you plan to have leftover corned beef to use in recipes like stovies, bully beef stew, Ruben sandwiches, or hash.

-A corned beef usually comes with its own packet of pickling spices, if not you can buy a commercial mix or blend your own.
-I usually add more more herbs and spices to add a deeper flavor to the meat and vegetables that are cooked in the broth.
 Place the whole shrink-wrapped brisket in a large colander in the sink, then cut it open and remove the packaging.
 Rinse the meat thoroughly to remove the salty brine.
 The salt brine draws out the blood in the meat.
 Do not use the brine in the package to cook with.

-Corned beef and all the Fixings
+Corned Beef with all the Fixings

 Step One: The Meat